Instruction set reference

 FIFO access modes

-The following specifiers can be used to control how data is read or written to the FIFO stream.
 Typically, a host should not be expected to implement all of these access modes.
 For example, it might not be appropriate to save a document to a scanner or to load a file from a printer, but reading a scanned page from a scanner and sending it to a printer is more reasonable.
 Likewise, for some sources of data, it is only sensible (or technically feasible) to transfer the data sequentially from beginning to end, while a database system might allow random access from any position within a file.

 Specifier | Description |